-A summary of the Company's common stock distributions for the year ended December 31, 2014 is as follows:
+A summary of the Company's common stock distributions for the year ended December 31, 2015 and 2014 is as follows (unaudited):

+Year Ended December 31,

+2015 2014

+(in dollars per share)

-Qualified dividends \$ 12.24
+Qualified dividends \$ 0.0698 \$ 12.24

-Non-qualified dividends 1.90
+Non-qualified dividends 1.9462 1.90

-Capital gains 0.16
+Capital gains 0.0012 0.16

-Non-taxable return of capital 0.02
+Non-taxable return of capital 0.1628 0.02

-Total distributions per common share \$ 14.32
+Total distributions per common share \$ 2.18 \$ 14.32

-Percentage classified as qualified dividends 85.47%
+Percentage classified as qualified dividends 3.21% 85.47%

-Percentage classified as non-qualified dividends 13.27%
+Percentage classified as non-qualified dividends 89.45% 13.27%

 Percentage classified as capital gains 1.12%

-Percentage classified as non-taxable return of capital 0.14%
+Percentage classified as non-taxable return of capital 7.34% 0.14%

-100.00%
+100.00% 100.00%

-13. Stock-Based Compensation
+12. Stock-Based Compensation

-As of December 31, 2014, the Company had 4,380,854 shares available for future issuance under the 2013 Long Term Incentive Compensation Plan (the "2013 Plan") that was approved by shareholders on October 23, 2013.
-The 2013 Plan provides for the Company to issue stock options (incentive and/or non-qualified), stock appreciation rights, restricted stock awards, phantom stock units and other equity or cash based awards to employees.
+As of December 31, 2015, the Company had 3,669,842 shares available for future issuance under the 2013 Long Term Incentive Compensation Plan (the "2013 Plan") that was approved by shareholders on October 23, 2013.
+The 2013 Plan provides for the Company to issue stock options (incentive and/or non-qualified), restricted stock awards, including performance-based restricted stock awards, phantom stock units and other equity or cash based awards to employees.
 Any director, employee or consultant shall be eligible to receive such awards.

-In connection with the Spin-Off, each outstanding option and cash settled SAR with respect to Penn common stock outstanding on the distribution date was converted into two awards, an adjusted Penn option and a GLPI option, or, in the case of the SARs, an adjusted Penn SAR and a GLPI SAR.
-The adjustment preserved the aggregate intrinsic value of the options and SARs.
-Additionally, holders of outstanding restricted stock and PSUs with respect to Penn common stock became entitled to an additional share of restricted stock or PSU with respect to GLPI common stock for each share of Penn restricted stock or PSU held so that the intrinsic value of these awards were equivalent to those that existed immediately prior to the Spin-Off.
+In connection with the Spin-Off, each outstanding option with respect to Penn common stock outstanding on the distribution date was converted into two awards, an adjusted Penn option and a GLPI option.
+The adjustment preserved the aggregate intrinsic value of the options.
+Additionally, in connection with the Spin-Off, holders of outstanding restricted stock and PSUs with respect to Penn common stock became entitled to an additional share of restricted stock or PSU with respect to GLPI common stock for each share of Penn restricted stock or PSU held.
 These awards are not counted against the 2013 Plan limit mentioned above.

-The adjusted options and SARS, as well as the restricted stock awards and PSUs, otherwise remain subject to their original terms, except that for purposes of the adjusted Penn awards (including in determining exercisability and the post-termination exercise period), continued service with GLPI following the distribution date shall be deemed continued service with Penn.
+The adjusted options, as well as the restricted stock awards and PSUs, otherwise remain subject to their original terms, except that for purposes of the adjusted Penn awards (including in determining exercisability and the post-termination exercise period), continued service with GLPI following the distribution date shall be deemed continued service with Penn; and for purposes of the GLPI awards (including in determining exercisability and the post-termination exercise period), continued service with Penn following the distribution date shall be deemed continued service with GLPI.

-The unrecognized compensation at the time of the Spin-Off related to both Penn and GLPI's stock options and restricted stock awards held by GLPI employees will be amortized to expense over the awards' remaining vesting periods.
+The unrecognized compensation relating to both Penn and GLPI's stock options, restricted stock awards, performance-based restricted stock awards and PSUs held by GLPI employees will be amortized to expense over the awards' remaining vesting periods.

-As of December 31, 2014, there was \$2.5 million of total unrecognized compensation cost for stock options that will be recognized over the grants remaining weighted average vesting period of 1.00 year.
-For the years ended December 31, 2014 and 2013, the Company recognized \$5.8 million and \$1.2 million, respectively of compensation expense associated with these awards.
-There was no compensation cost recognized for the year ended December 31, 2012 related to stock options.
-In addition, the Company also recognized \$15.3 million of compensation expense for the year ended December 31, 2014, relating to the \$2.48 per share dividends paid on vested employee stock options.
+As of December 31, 2015, there was \$21 thousand of total unrecognized compensation cost for stock options that will be recognized over the grants remaining weighted average vesting period of 0.01 years.
+For the years ended December 31, 2015, 2014 and 2013, the Company recognized \$2.8 million, \$5.8 million and \$1.2 million, respectively of compensation expense associated with these awards.
+In addition, for the years ended December 31, 2015 and 2014, the Company also recognized \$11.3 million and \$15.3 million, respectively, of compensation expense relating to the \$2.18 and \$2.48, respectively, per share dividends paid on vested employee stock options.

-The following tables contain information on stock options issued and outstanding for the year ended December 31, 2014 :
+The following tables contain information on stock options issued and outstanding for the year ended December 31, 2015: